lpostingher/staxo-test/README.md

 There is a custom composer command that execute a command chain to help developer keep the code quality.
 This command is configured at `composer.json` file.
 > composer check

+### Sample data
+Is possible to generate some sample data with database seed.
+> php artisan migrate --seed

+This seed will generate som products and an account to sign in into `Restricted area`.
+An account with following information will be generated.
+> E-mail: account@example.com
+>
+> Password: password